surifirstpin/AcuBI_Technical_Documents/Version.6/SQL_Runner_TD.md

 ##  Relations

-Displays the existing join condo
+Displays the existing join conditions for table.

 ## Derived View